DyssolTEC/Dyssol-open/Documentation/004_development/solver_dae.rst

 	void SaveState()

 Saves current state of the solver.
-Should be called in function :ref:`SaveState <label-SaveState>` of the unit.
+Should be called in function :ref:`SaveState <sec.development.api.class_baseunit>` of the unit.

 |